MicrosoftDocs/windows-powershell-docs/docset/windows/appx/Reset-AppxPackage.md

 ## PARAMETERS

 ### -Package
-Specifies the full package name which will be reset
+Specifies the package full name (PFuN) of the app which will be reset.

 ```yaml
 Type: String[]